 Drawing an image is the same as painting using graphite.
 If you can draw it, you can paint it!Bill Snow

 The following images demonstrate Bill’s use of detailed drawings in development of a painting:

-Day one of this workshop will emphasize the importance of drawing to improve composition.
-Working from real life or photos, the session will emphasize sketching first to help define shapes, improve balance, create a focal point, simplify detail, look for negative space, and build contrast.
+Day one of this workshop emphasized the importance of drawing to improve composition.
+The students, working from still life arrangements or photos, practiced sketching to define shapes, improve balance, create a focal point, simplify detail, look for negative space, and build contrast.

 Bill has been involved in art almost his entire life.
 After earning a degree in Fine Art, he worked for over 40 years in the audio visual and advertising businesses as an Art Director and Graphic Designer.
 During this period he painted in watercolor during his spare time.
 Now retired, Bill paints full time.
 His work is found in a number of private collections around the country and has won several awards.
 He is a member of the Fluvanna Art Association, the CVWG, the Virginia Watercolor Society and is an associate member of the American Watercolor Society.

 “Painting the Essence of the Blue Ridge in Watercolor” with Peg Sheridan

 Join us as we learn to paint the things we love about our Blue Ridge Mountains!
 We will spend time learning how to paint: rocks, trees, ridges, fog and waterfalls.
 Each day will focus on a different subject and technique.
 In the process, you will acquire many painting skills, including mixing color, painting wet-in-wet, creating texture, saving whites, and much more.
 You will learn how to compose a painting, how to plan values, how to choose a limited palette, and how to develop a painting.
 Peg will provide color worksheets, demonstrations, one-on-one help, and critiques.